OmarMWarraich/MyReads/README.md

 # MyReads App

-Bootstrapped with [Create React App](https://github.com/facebook/create-react-app), this is an app that categorizes books in three categories for the user making use of an API provided by Udacity.
+Bootstrapped with [Create React App](https://github.com/facebook/create-react-app), this is an app that categorizes books in following three categories for the user making use of an API provided by Udacity.
 * Currently Reading
 * Want to Read
 * Read